- We advise you to exercise normal safety precautions in Japan.

 - Japan is subject to earthquakes, tsunamis, typhoons and volcanic activity.
 The Japan Meteorological Agency provides up to date information in English on these issues.
 Also see Additional information: Natural disasters, severe weather and climate for information.

-- You should exercise a high degree of caution in the Deliberate Evacuation Area, as specified by the Japanese Government in the attached map.
+- You should exercise a high degree of caution in Areas 1 and 2 near the Fukushima Dai-ichi power plant as specified by the Japanese Government in the following map.

 - Be a smart traveller.
 Before heading overseas:

 Visa conditions are subject to change.
 For up-to-date visa information and passport validity requirements, Australians should contact the nearest Embassy or Consulate of Japan well in advance of travel.